April 23, 2011 | | Comments 6

 • Dace fish paste

-• Napa cabbage (suey choy)
+• Napa cabbage (suey choy), cut into 1/2 inch section

 • oyster mushroom, shred into fairly large pieces